 - Photo ID and Residency Permit (If Applicable)

 The above documents and forms will be examined and then stamped.
-If everything is on the up-and-up, you will then be charged a registration fee of QR 100 and provided with your official vehicle registration card.
+You will then be charged a registration fee of QR 100 and provided with your official vehicle registration card.

 The Used Car Market in Qatar

 Outside of industrial goods, vehicles of all stripes are widely imported in Qatar.
-In fact, Qatar imports roughly $2.72 billion worth of cars every year.
-This largely due to the fact that Qatar has virtually no domestic automotive manufacturing industry to speak of.
+Qatar imports roughly $2.72 billion worth of cars every year.
+This is large because Qatar has virtually no domestic automotive manufacturing industry to speak of.

 As elsewhere in the GCC, there is a strong appetite for Asian auto makes and models in Qatar.
-For this reason, Asian countries like Japan and South Korea account for nearly half of all vehicles imported into Qatar every year.
-In fact, Japan is the single largest exporter of vehicles to Qatar, accounting for nearly 35% of the market on its own.
+Asian countries like Japan and South Korea account for nearly half of all vehicles imported into Qatar every year.
+Japan is the single largest exporter of vehicles to Qatar.
+Japan accounts for 35% of the market on its own.

 As you likely well know, the environment of Qatar can be exceedingly harsh.
-As such, there’s a strong predilection in the country for easy-to-repair vehicles and for ones that are able to withstand the elements.
-As such, Toyota remains the most popular make in Qatar, accounting for nearly one in every three cars sold in the country year over year.
+There’s a strong predilection in the country for easy-to-repair vehicles and for ones that can withstand the elements.
+Toyota remains the most popular maker in Qatar.
+It accounts for nearly one in every three cars sold in the country year over year.